Michael Sabella: Later years

 After the murder of Carmine Galante in 1979, Sabella and several other Bonanno leaders were demoted as a result of their close association with Galante while he was street boss.
-Sabella was replaced as capo by his former underling Dominick "Sonny Black" Napolitano.
-After the assassination of the three captains: Alphonse Indelicato, Dominick Trinchera, and Philip Giaccone, Sabella decided to sell his restaurant and remained a low level figure throughout the 1980s.
+Sabella was replaced as capo by his former underling Dominick Napolitano.
+After the assassination of the three captains; Alphonse Indelicato, Dominick Trinchera, and Philip Giaccone, Sabella decided to sell his restaurant and remained a low-level figure throughout the 1980s.
 It is said that he had over 1 million dollars on the street as loan shark money.
 His successor, Napolitano, would later be brutally murdered, probably as a result of his close association with "Donnie Brasco"—he was called to a meeting 17 days after Pistone left his undercover role and his body was discovered as related mob trials began.
 However, former mob boss Joe Massino testified that Napolitano was killed for trying to take over the family.
 Sabella was acquitted in Milwaukee and died from complications from diabetes in 1989.
 He was 79 years old.